Brief Description

 Purpose

-The total score is calculated by summing responses across the 26 items, with a maximum possible score of 52.
-The items are grouped into specific diagnostic indicators as follows:
+The total score is calculated by summing the responses to all 26 items, producing a maximum possible score of 52.
+According to the source material, specific items are grouped into the following indices:

 Validity

-The validity of the Greek adaptation has been evaluated through comparisons between the original sample (N = 603), a representative sample (N = 255), and a clinical sample (N = 28) drawn from a child psychiatry service.
-The results support the checklist’s discriminant validity.
+The validity of the Greek adaptation has been examined by comparing scores across different groups of children.
+Specifically, the scores of the original sample of N = 603 children were compared with those of a representative sample of N = 255 and a clinical sample of N = 28 children from a child guidance service.
+The results reported in the source support the discriminant validity of the instrument.

 Reliability